Doe Run Company: La Oroya, Peru

 In 2006, the Peruvian government granted Doe Run a three-year extension to meet emission level standards.
 In February 2007 Doe Run's Peruvian assets were spun out as an independent subsidiary of Renco Group, Doe Run Peru.
 In a 2007 press release, Doe Run Peru announced that it would appeal a fine levied on it by Peruvian regulators for surpassing emissions standards in La Oroya.
 Jose Mogrovejo, Doe Run Peru's vice president for environmental affairs, said that infractions were not of a magnitude that could harm the environment: "Our concern is that people could infer from reading the resolution that it says we have damaged the environment, and that is not the case."

 In September 2007, environmental health organization Blacksmith Institute listed La Oroya as one of the World's Worst Polluted Places because of pollution generated at Doe Run Company's poly-metallic smelting plant:

 From 2007 to 2013 nearly one thousand individuals who had been exposed to toxic metals in La Oroya as minors initiated ongoing civil lawsuits in St. Louis against "Renco, Doe Run Resources Corporation (DRRC), and other companies and officers associated with Renco for injuries caused by poisonous emissions."
 In 2009, Doe Run Peru shut down the smelter after the Peruvian government cited the company for environmental violations.
 In April 2011, Renco Group filed an $800 million lawsuit against Peru, alleging Peru had violated the US-Peru Free Trade Agreement.
 The case was dismissed in 2016.

+A settlement on behalf of 1,373 Peruvian plaintiffs was finally reached in a 19-year lawsuit on 24 June 2026, when it was announced that the firm that ran the La Oroya smelter, the Doe Run Company, a subsidiary of Rennert’s Renco Group, would pay $150m to the Peruvians, who had allegedly been subjected to lead poisoning and other toxic injuries as children.

+The agreement, which was one of the longest-running transnational toxic tort cases litigated in US courts, came just before four trials in the case were due to begin.

+Cardinal Pedro Barreto, who received death threats when he challenged the firm behind the smelter, told the Guardian: “This is a historic milestone.
+But this long-awaited justice doesn’t solve the problem faced by many children who were personally affected, especially neurologically.
+The money will not compensate for the harm they have suffered, but it is a sign that justice has been served.”

+Jerome Schlichter, founder of the St Louis-based plaintiffs' litigation firm Schlichter Bogard, said: "This resolution is the culmination of 19 years of relentless work to obtain justice for children who were innocent victims of one of the most severe environmental disasters of the modern era.”